conan-io/conan-io.github.io/_posts/2022-05-18-New-conan-release-1-48.markdown

 target_link_libraries(${PROJECT_NAME} ZLIB::ZLIB)
 ```

-The **main.cpp** code will just show wether we are using Debug or Release configuration
+The **main.cpp** code will just show whether we are using Debug or Release configuration
 and the version of zlib.

 ```cpp